 office with Cologne Cathedral visible through the window.

-We had a tour “in publishing order” from the front desk:
+Our tour was "in publishing order" from the front desk:

 bright red front desk with name of publisher in white and a row of books in a built in shelf